yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 When using ECDSA signatures for authentication of TLS peers, it is RECOMMENDED that implementations use the NIST curve P-256.
 In addition, to avoid predictable or repeated nonces (that would allow revealing the long term signing key), it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{!RFC6979}} and in line with the recommendations in {{RFC8446}}.

+Note that implementations of "deterministic ECDSA" may be vulnerable to certain side-channel and fault injection attacks precisely because of their determinism.
+While most fault attacks described in the literature assume physical access to the device (and therefore are more relevant in IoT deployments with poor or non-existent physical security), some can be carried out remotely, e.g., as Rowhammer variants.
+In deployments where side-channel attacks and fault injection attacks are a concern, implementation strategies combining both randomness and determinism (for example, as described in
+{{?I-D.mattsson-cfrg-det-sigs-with-noise}}) can be used to avoid the risk of successful extraction of the signing key.

 ### Implementation Details
 {: #detail-neg}